MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/ase-high-availability-deployment.md

 ## Architecture

 The contents of the ASE subnets used in this reference implementation are the same as the ones in the standard ASE deployment architecture [described here](./ase-standard-deployment.md).
 This reference implementation replicates the deployment in two ASE subnets.
 Each subnet has its own web app, API, and function instances running in their individual App Service Plans.
 The Redis cache required by the applications are also replicated for better performance.
 Note that availability zones are per region.
 As such, the scope of this reference architecture is limited for a single region.
-Availability zones are logically mapped to different physical zones for each subscription independently.
-It is worth noting that an availability zone *n* for two subscriptions may be mapped to two completely different physical zones.

 The following section shows how the role of some services changes in this architecture, compared to the standard deployment: